Positioning is important for every organization. Yet there is no consensus on what the term means.

 But that one sentence doesn’t give us everything we need to capture the hearts and minds of our target customers.
 For that, we must turn to our third question…

-3. How are we situated in stakeholders’ minds?
+3. How are we situated in stakeholders’ hearts and minds?

 This is a pure brand strategy question.